 Gummy bear implants are generally shaped more like a natural breast instead of simply round.
 They are tapered towards the top and have more projection towards the bottom.
 If the implant were to rotate, there would be a definite risk of an unnatural appearance of the breast.
 This means that this type of implant could require a revision in order to correct the orientation and position of the implants.
 Anatomic implants may require a longer incision in the skin.

 Smooth and Textured Breast Implants

 Smooth breast implants: This implant type has the softest feel.
 Smooth implants move within the implant pocket, giving the breasts a more natural movement.
 Because of their soft nature, soft implants may produce visible rippling of the skin over a period of many years.

-Textured breast implants: This implant type develop healthy scar tissue that attaches itself to the implant, ensuring that the implant will not reposition on its own.
+Textured breast implants: This implant type develops healthy scar tissue that attaches itself to the implant, ensuring that the implant will not reposition on its own.
 Due to this there is less natural movement associated with this implant type.
-Research shows that because of this textures implants have the potential to exhibit less risk of a scar capsule.
+Research shows that because of these textures, implants have the potential to exhibit less risk of a scar capsule.

 Are Silicone Gel Implants Safe?

 Of course!
 Extensive and detailed population studies have failed to express any correlation between autoimmune disease and silicone breast implants.
 The moratorium on silicone gel implants was lifted in 2006, leading to the return of silicone breast implants in the United States.
 Recent silicone implants include a barrier layer to combat the bleeding or leaking of silicone that sometimes would occur in older implants.
 Silicone implants last approximately 10 years, and have a rupture rate of approximately 1-2% each year.